-As shown above, different data models can be compared via abstraction/representation pairs.
+As shown above, different data models can be compared via abstraction/ representation pairs.
 These are expected to be more complex once the two models under comparison belong to different paradigms.
-This kind of complexity is a measure of the impedance mismatches between the various data-modeling and data-processing paradigms3, in the words of reference [42] where a thorough account is given of the many problems which hinder software technology in this respect.
-Still quoting [42]:
+This kind of complexity is a measure of the impedance mismatches between the various data-modeling and data-processing paradigms 3, in the words of reference [43] where a thorough account is given of the many problems which hinder software technology in this respect.
+Quoting [43]: